nextstrain/nextstrain.org/static-site/content/blog/2025-02-21-rabies-lassa-yellow-fever-resources.md

 liver damage and even death.
 The jaundice from the liver damage gives the disease its name.
 Yellow fever is caused by the yellow fever virus (_Orthoflavivirus flavi_, YFV), a member of the single-stranded RNA Flaviviridae family.
-Desnpite the existence of a safe and highly effective vaccine, yellow fever remains an endemic disease in the tropical regions of Africa and South America, and has been detected in most regions of the world.
+Despite the existence of a safe and highly effective vaccine, yellow fever remains an endemic disease in the tropical regions of Africa and South America, and has been detected in most regions of the world.